5 easy ways to build community during EdWeek

 Public schools in NSW have educated premiers, lawyers, champions, performers, artists, entrepreneurs, business leaders and innovators in all walks of life.
 Education Week is a perfect platform to connect your students with their local community and alumni.

-Here’s four easy ways to build the relationship.
+Here’s five easy ways to build the relationship.

 Alumni speed dating event